aaronrmcgrath/three_bugs_master/README.md

 3. Why is there a negative STI adjustment?
 Those numbers also seem big

 Make sure to fork or download this repo so that you have your own instance of the code.
 Make the corrections, then upload them to your own repo.

+#Three Bugs Final Step
+In this final step working with the code of the 'Three Bugs' challenge, you are going to bring in jQuery.
+Specifically, you will need to bring in jQuery into the project and use it to write the results that were previously being console logged, to the DOM.

+Create a function that accepts an employee object (note, that you will need to convert the output from the main function 'calculateSTI' to produce an Object, rather than an array), and uses the information in that object to append each person's name, salary, bonus, and post-bonus total compensation.

+Hard Mode
+Make it look great!
+Flex some of those CSS Chops to organize the information in a way that is meaningful and eye-catching (remember, good design is subtle).
+You will need to include a CSS file as well to style everything up.